What is change management?

 Phase 5: Anchoring

-There are various scientifically substantiated models that guide change management.
-Below are the three most commonly used models in practice.
+There are various models that provide practical guidance and direction for change management.
+Below are the three most commonly used models.

 The ADKAR model (Prosci)

 ADKAR stands for Awareness, Desire, Knowledge, Ability, and Reinforcement.
-This model focuses on individual change and posits that every employee must go through these five steps to successfully embrace change.
-It is particularly practical because it shows exactly where someone gets stuck.
+In short, the model focuses on individual change and shows where someone gets stuck.

 Kotter's 8-step model